Patient education: Mouth and dental injuries in children (Beyond the Basics)

 Dislocated or loose primary tooth — The most common injury to the primary teeth is dislocation of the front teeth.
 The management of these injuries focuses on preventing future damage to the permanent teeth.

-A primary tooth that is loose may be left in place or removed, depending upon the severity of the injury.
+A primary tooth that is loose may be left in place or, if interfering with the bite, it may be removed.
 In many cases, a loose tooth will heal without treatment.
 Injured teeth that are very loose may need to be removed if there is a possibility that the tooth could fall out easily or cause the child to choke (eg, while sleeping).

 Broken primary tooth — Children with broken teeth should see a dentist promptly.
 The dentist will determine if the tooth's nerves or blood vessels could be damaged.
 Treatment may include smoothing the rough edges of the tooth, repairing it with a tooth-colored resin material, leaving the tooth in place, or removing it.